Battle of Kiev (1918): Background

 The objective of the 1918 Battle of Kiev was to install Soviet power in Ukraine.
-During the winter of 1917/18 the revolutionary formations of Russia installed Soviet power in governorates of Kharkiv, Yekaterinoslav (modern day Dnipro), and Poltava, Kiev was next.
+During the winter of 1917–18, the revolutionary formations of Russia installed Soviet power in governorates of Kharkiv, Yekaterinoslav (modern day Dnipro), and Poltava.
+Kiev was next.
 The general command directed onto Kiev was under the command of Mikhail Muravyov.
-On 1918, the government of Ukraine announced Kiev under a siege and appointed Mykhailo Kovenko as the military commandant of the city's defence.
-With the approach of the advancing Soviet forces the city's Bolsheviks instigated an uprising at the Arsenal factory, which was extinguished in seven days on 1918.
+On 1918, the government of Ukraine announced that Kiev was under a siege and appointed Mykhailo Kovenko as the military commandant of the city's defence.
+With the approach of the advancing Soviet forces, the city's Bolsheviks instigated an uprising at the Arsenal factory, which was extinguished in seven days on 1918.

 Battle

-The Bolshevik protest in the city greatly eased the advancement of the Soviet forces, drawing several Ukrainian formations out of adjacent provinces.
+The Bolshevik uprising in the city greatly eased the advancement of the Soviet forces, drawing several Ukrainian formations out of adjacent provinces.
 The Kiev garrison was greatly demoralized by Bolshevik propaganda and Soviet advances across the territory of Ukraine.
 Ukrainian regiments were depleted, and some either announced their neutrality or were eager to side with the Bolsheviks.

 Bolshevik forces attacked the city from Bakhmach and Lubny.
-On 8 February, the Ukrainian government was forced to abandon the city.
-On 9 February General Muravyov took control of the city and instituted a reign of Red terror of brutal reprisals against Kiev's population that would last twenty days.
+On 4 February Bolshevik troops commanded by Muravyov and Antonov started an artillery shelling of the city.
+According to press reports of the time, the shelling was performed from the area of Darnytsia, with bombs exploding over Kyiv Arsenal and damaging a number of buildings in the area of Instytutska Street.
+By the evening an artillery duel started, with Ukrainian forces shelling the Bolsheviks from the areas of Batyieva Hora and Pechersk.
+Starting from midday on 6 February (Old Style 24 January), Bolshevik artillery shelled Pechersk, Lypky and Old Kyiv for three days, bringing severe devastation to the areas.
+At the same time, Bolshevik armoured trains started advancing on the city, forcing the Ukrainian side to abandon its defenses.
+The Bolshevik shelling resulted in the destruction of a number of major buildings, including the house of Mykhailo Hrushevsky and the belfry of St. Nicholas Military Cathedral.

+This [Soviet] power is brought by us from the far North on the tips of our bayonets, and there where we install if, we support it to full measure with the power of these bayonets and with the moral authority of the revolutionary Socialist army.